ostconf/ostconf.github.io/index.md

 * * *

-If you don't like the black mode of the app (i.e. white/blue fonts on black background) then enable the light mode (black on light background) in the settings.
+If you don't like the standard mode of the app then just use the dark mode of your iOS device.

 ## Requirements

 * * *

-*  iOS device such as iPhone or iPad running iOS 11
+*  iOS device such as iPhone or iPad running iOS 13
 *  Bluetooth capable OSTC (no USB, sorry)

 ## Known issues